kingsene19/tp_image/readme.md

 We also update the main function of the file to perform training for 10 epochs.

-### Results :
 ![GAN](img/taichi1-GAN.png)

-# Running the code
+## Running the code

-## Create and activate an environment with all the required dependenc
+### Create and activate an environment with all the required dependenc
 ```bash
 conda env create -f env.yaml
 conda activate tp_image